workshopper/test-anything/exercises/tape-it-together/instruction.md

 One module for testing that outputs `TAP` is `tape` (another one is `tap`, duh).
-It takes a description of what your are testing and a callback function, with a parameter that works quite similar to `assert`.
-However we also have to use it to tell `tape` when we are done with our tests.
+It takes a description of what your are testing and a callback function, with a parameter `t` that works quite similar to `assert`.
+You use it to write your assertions.
+However it also has a function `t.end()`, that you call when you are done with your assertions.

 Here is an example how to test the last function with `tape`